 Gorillas, like all wild animals, play an important role in their environment.
 Without these large-scale grazers eating lots of vegetation, the natural balance in the food chain would be disrupted.
 This could negatively affect other wildlife in the area, and ultimately the people who depend on that environment for food, water and other resources.

-Ecotourism – socially and environmentally responsible tourist visits, including carefully guided trips to see gorillas – can also be an important way for local people to gain benefit from living in close proximity to gorillas.
-It's estimated that one mountain gorilla can indirectly generate £2.5 million over its lifetime from tourist income.
+Ecotourism – socially and environmentally responsible tourist visits, including carefully guided trips to see gorillas – can also be an important source of income for local people living in close proximity to wild gorillas.

 We work on mountain gorilla conservation as part of the International Gorilla Conservation Programme (IGCP).
 IGCP was formed in 1991 as a unique coalition of international organisations; Conservation International, Fauna & Flora International and WWF, joining forces with national and local partners to ensure the long-term survival of the now endangered mountain gorillas.